re-mote-sensing/re-mote/Water_Sensor/re-mote-webserver/README.md

 - The entry point of the container.

-- It starts influxdb and creates a database "MacWater" and then starts the go server.
+- It starts influxDB and creates a database "MacWater" and then starts the go server.

 ---